- FREE ESTIMATES

 Two-Speed/Two Stage.
 Technology enables a gas furnace to improve indoor air circulation and overall comfort, while reducing operating noise.
 It operates at a slower, more consistent level more than 90% of the time.
 This means lower temperature swings and cold drafts which are associated with single-speed furnaces.

 Variable-Speed.
 Variable-speed furnaces feature the best technology as well as being the quietest furnaces in the industry today.
 The blower motor ramps up gently, quietly and economically to provide a nearly continuous flow of warm air in a low capacity operation, maximizing your comfort.
 In addition, the blower motor uses only 6.5% of the power of a standard furnace blower motor.

 AFUE stands for Annual Fuel Utilization Efficiency, and it is the way in which furnaces are rated for comparison.
 Most furnaces produced are between 80 and 96.6% efficient.
 However, it’s important to remember that not all units with the same AFUE ratings are equal.
 The differences become clear when you look closer at things like construction, quality, reliability, durability, and enhanced warranties.

 Nothing Lasts Forever

 In most cases, a heating system will last about 10 to 20 years.
 After that, you should consider replacing it, even though it might still run and blow cold air.
 Indeed, installing a new high efficiency heating system could cut your gas bill by up to 60% as compared to the cost of running your old system.
 With savings like that—along with all of the federal tax credits, and factory and utility rebates that are offered frequently—it simply doesn’t make sense to keep using it.
 In other words, replacing your system can turn out to be the wisest move.
-Thus, you shouldn’t wait to do it when the time has come.
+Thus, you shouldn’t wait to call for heater services when your system is slowing down.